las-r/eternle/README.md

 *Huge thanks to the members and staff of the EToH Wiki and Discord server for being amazing!*

 ## Roadmap
+- Roblox account authentication
+    - For leaderboards and whatnot
 - Global stats
     - DAU, etc.
 - QOL changes